AMCeScience/feature-miner-pub/README.md

 pip install -r requirements.txt
 ```

-Copy the config.example file and change the extension to py.
+Copy the config.example file to `config.py`.
 A database with dummy data is provided [here](https://figshare.com/s/165be05a58e9ec3553ec), place the file in `/Database/miner_database.db`.
 Data used in the research is available upon request (contact: [a.j.vanaltena@amsterdamumc.nl](mailto:a.j.vanaltena@amsterdamumc.nl)) or may be collected from PubMed using the `qrel` files from the [2017 CLEF eHealth Lab](https://github.com/CLEF-TAR/tar/tree/master/2017-TAR).
 Follow the steps below to perform the experiments.

 ### Setup